-I don’t know if writer George R. R. Martin ever visited Dubrovnik, but it’s a shame if he didn’t since it’s undeniably the perfect setting for his novels.
-Filming of episodes also occurred in Ireland, Spain, and Malta.
+I don’t know if writer George R. R. Martin visited Dubrovnik, but it’s a shame if he didn’t, since it’s undeniably the perfect setting for his novels.
+Filming of episodes also occurred in Canada, Ireland, Spain, Morocco, and Malta.

 Ironically, Dubrovnik is a “capital city in its own right – of the now extinct Republic of Ragusa”.

-Have to admit I’ve only seen a few episodes of Game of Thrones – certainly not all seven seasons with Season 8 to begin in April 2019.
-As we walked, our guide showed us photos of some of the most memorable scene locations, including:
+Have to admit I’ve only seen a few episodes of Game of Thrones – certainly not all 7 seasons with Season 8 to begin in April 2019.
+As we walked, our guide showed us photos from the series most memorable Dubrovnik scene locations, including:

 - Pile Gate where King Joffrey faced a riot and got pelted with dung